algorandfoundation/algokit-utils-ts/docs/capabilities/app-client.md

 - `optIn(call?)` - An opt-in call
 - `closeOut(call?)` - A close-out call
 - `clearState(call?)` - A clear state call (note: calls the clear program)
+- `callOfType(call, callType)` - Make a call with a specified call type

 These calls will only work if the Application Client knows the ID of the app, which will occur if: